doyouknowthis/terraform-aws-cert-study-material/terraform/day-2/_05_meta_args.md

 - create: creates a resource
 - destroy: a resource exists in the state and it's going to be destroyed
-- update in place: a resource exists in the state and one or more arguments are going to be updated
+- update in-place: a resource exists in the state and one or more arguments are going to be updated
 - destroy and then create: an argument has changed, and due to api limitations, is going to be re-created

 ## lifecycle